Organs & Organists

 An Organ Task Force was formed in January 2011, formal bids were soon received, and the church’s Session approved signing a contract with Casavant Frères to undertake an extensive restoration project in April 2011.
 From the end of June until mid-October, scaffolding was erected in the chancel and three sections of the organ screen were removed to allow greater access to the organ chamber.
 All mechanisms in need of releathering were removed and sent to the Casavant factory in St. Hyacinthe, Quebec, where new sheepskin leather pouches replaced the aging materials.
 All 700 reed pipes in the organ were also sent to the reed voicers’ shop in Quebec in order that tuning scrolls could be repaired, new reed tongues installed, and the pipes were thoroughly revoiced.
 All of the remaining pipes in the organ were carefully lowered to the Sanctuary floor where they were cleaned and then replaced, with all of the wood and hard plaster surfaces in the organ chamber being cleaned during the process.
 See our photo gallery, outlining the work that took place during the summer of 2011.

 As a part of this restoration project, two new stops were installed in the organ.
 A new Clarinette stop was built to replace a less useful reed stop on the Choir division (the pipes of this original stop, the Chalumeau à Cheminée, have been carefully packed and will be stored on the premises), and a new Cymbelstern of tiny bells, or Clochettes, has been installed in the Choir division expression chamber.
 For nearly three weeks, two specialty pipe voicers from Casavant Frères completed a thorough tuning of the 4,200 pipes in the organ.
 Many ranks of pipes were given extra attention: many ranks of diapason pipes were revoiced to reduce excessive initial “chiff” and promote evenness in their speech.
 Numerous ranks pipes were revoiced in consultation with the Director of Music in order to make useful changes of volume or character.
 The entire project was overseen by the local Casavant representative, Donald DuLaney, and Simon Couture, Vice-President at Casavant Frères.
-The instrument is regularly and lovingly maintained by John Gulick, who has looked after the organ since 1978.

 In order to create a permanent fund to assist in needed future restoration or maintenance work, an Organ Fund has been created from the proceeds of our 2011 fundraising efforts.
 Gifts may be made to this fund at any time, including donations made online, by check, or transfer of securities.
 Please contact the business office of the church to make arrangements. – Andrew Henderson, 2012